-Headbands began no later than around 475 BC to 330 BC, with the ancient Greeks, who wore hair wreaths.The Greeks and Romans wore these pieces for exceptional occasions or significant events.
-Cultures such as the Etruscans and Romans decorated their wreaths with jewellery of gold and silver.
-The primary function of headbands is to keep hair firmly in place.
-Women started wearing velvet headbands decorated with pearls and gems in the roaring twenties.
+History Headbands originated no later than around 475 BC to 330 BC, with the ancient Greeks who wore hair wreaths.The Greeks and Romans wore these pieces on exceptional occasions or important events.
+Cultures such as the Etruscans and Romans decorated their wreaths with gold and silver jewelry.
+The primary function of headbands is to hold hair securely in place.
+Women began wearing velvet headbands adorned with pearls and precious stones in the roaring twenties.
 In the sixties and seventies, women began to wear scarves around the head and tie them under the chin.
 The shape of scarves gradually turned into a headband.
 Headbands are perfect for a bad hair day and a jewel for your head.